A twisted ankle can lead to the overstretching and tearing of one the ligaments around the ankle joint, known as an ankle sprain.

 People usually feel immediate pain with a twisted ankle if it is severe enough to have sprained the ligaments.
 There are three grades of ankle sprain and symptoms will vary depending on the severity of the twisted ankle:

-Moderate damage to the ligament results in a partial tear.
+With a grade 2 ankle sprain there is moderate damage to the ligament results in a partial tear.
 There is

 usually immediate pain with significant swelling and bruising at the